Food & Nutrition Programs

 Food & Nutrition Resources

-Frederick Soup Kitchen: The Frederick Soup Kitchen provides an evening meal seven days a week and serves over 2,400 meals per month.
-Started in 1984, the Frederick Soup Kitchen is staffed by a paid cook and over 250 volunteers who serve a free evening meal to anyone in need.
-The Frederick Soup Kitchen serves up to 110 people a night and more than 25,000 meals are served annually.
+The Frederick Community Table provides an evening meal seven days a week and serves over 2,400 meals per month.
+Started in 1984, the Frederick Community Table is staffed by a paid cook and over 250 volunteers who serve a free evening meal to anyone in need.
+The Frederick Community Table serves up to 110 people a night and more than 25,000 meals are served annually.

-Frederick Foodbank: The Frederick Community Action Agency (FCAA) operates the Frederick Foodbank that serves approximately 600 to 700 households each month.
+The Department of Housing & Human Services (HHS) operates the Frederick Foodbank which serves approximately 600 to 700 households each month.
 Started in 1983, the Frederick Foodbank is staffed by 50 volunteers and provides a 3- to 5-day supply of food to families and individuals that are experiencing an economic crisis and cannot afford their groceries.

-Backpack Program: Through a partnership with Hillcrest Elementary School, FCAA staff and volunteers fill 450 backpacks with nutritious food items every two weeks during the school year and school staff distribute the backpacks to children that are at-risk of hunger and malnutrition.
+Through a partnership with Hillcrest Elementary School, HHS staff and volunteers fill 450 backpacks with nutritious food items every two weeks during the school year and school staff distribute the backpacks to children that are at-risk of hunger and malnutrition.
 The backpacks are filled with food items that children can easily prepare and eat when school meals are not available or parents may be working.

-After-School Supper Program: FCAA staff members prepare and deliver an evening meal for students in an After-School Program operated by the Police Activities League (PAL); the meal is served at the PAL Center located in Lucas Village.
+HHS staff members prepare and deliver an evening meal for students in an After-School Program operated by the Police Activities League (PAL).
+The meal is served at the PAL Center located in Lucas Village.
 Meal costs are reimbursed.